Atlas-OS/docs/docs/getting-started/installation.md

 6. Accept the license agreement, click 'Custom: Install Windows only (advanced)' to completely wipe your current installation of Windows and replace it with the new one.

-7. Find your `C:` drive, click 'OK' to the warning, click next, and let the installation do its thing (you might restart a couple of times) and wait.
+7. Find your `C:` drive, click next, click 'OK' to the warning about `Windows.old`, and let the installation do its thing (you might restart a couple of times) and wait.

 8. Finish installing Windows and in the OOBE, follow the video attached: <iframe src="https://cdn.jsdelivr.net/gh/amitxv/PC-Tuning@main/media/oobe-windows10+-example.mp4" width="560" height="420" frameborder="0" allowfullscreen></iframe>